AadithyaRao2809/SE/README.md

 # Sem5-Obsidian
-A Knowledge base fo all Sem 5 Materials
+A Knowledge base to all Sem 5 Materials